-Applicants are invited to become a part of the Vacant PhD international awards for the academic year 2021-2022.
+Applicants are invited to become a part of the Vacant PhD International Scholarships for the academic year 2020-2021.
 The scholarship program is organized by the University of Copenhagen.

 The program aims to contribute original research on the localities and stakeholders active in and around the field of international criminal justice.